SeongChan-An/SeongChan-An/README.md

 : I have been using C, C++ in the company for business.

+: Now: Working in the automotive industry as an SW engineer.

-: Develop & Maintenance Embedded Navigation SW on Vehicle (2019.04 ~ 2021.09)
+: Develop reprogramming Tool in Vehicle Plant relates to CAN Communication (2022.05 ~ 2022.07) : Develop & Maintenance Embedded Navigation SW on Vehicle (2019.04 ~ 2021.09)

 : Also, I have the management & communication skills